 The focus of the BioInformatics and Genomic Privacy Laboratory (BIGL) is to study privacy issues associated with DNA sequencing.
-The head of the lab is Ninoslav Marina, PhD.
+The head of BIGL and founder of the Center for BioEngineering (CBE) is Ninoslav Marina, PhD.

 The main topic of CBE-BIGL is to study methods and develop algorithms and tools for storing, retrieving, organizing and analyzing biological data.
 Image and signal processing algorithms provide useful results from large amounts of raw data.
 In the field of genetics and genomics, we aim at sequencing and annotating genomes and their observed mutations, as well as analyzing gene and protein expression and regulation.